Indecent Assault: Texas Penal Code §22.012

 What level of crime is Indecent Assault in Texas?

-The Penal Code classifies the punishment for Indecent Assault as a Class A misdemeanor, state jail felony, or third degree felony, depending on the circumstances.
+The Penal Code classifies the punishment for Indecent Assault as a Class A misdemeanor, state jail felony, third degree felony, or second degree felony, depending on the circumstances.

 Learn more about the penalty range for this offense in the section above.